djipidi/graphene_django_crud/README.md

 #### WhereInputType

 Input type composed of the scalar filter of each readable fields of the model.
-The logical operators "or", "and", "no" are also included. the returned arg can be used in queryset with function "where_input_to_Q(where)"
+The logical operators "OR", "AND", "NO" are also included. the returned arg can be used in queryset with function [where_input_to_Q](#where_input_to_qwhere_input-dict---q)

 #### CreateInputType